fqlenos/fqlenos/README.md

 I'm Iñaki (a.k.a. fqlenos) and I'm a cybersec and programming enthusiast base in Madrid.

-I'm currently working at [Deliverect](https://www.deliverect.com/en/) as Senior Security Engineer.
+I'm currently working at [Swiss Re](https://www.swissre.com/) as Cybersecurity Software Developer.

 Also, you can find me on: